runlightyear/lightyear-examples/github-linear/src/webhook-updates-linear/README.md

 const STATE_NAME = "Done";
 ```

-To call the webhook from your CI tool, `curl` the url for the webhook (you can find this in your Lightyear Dashboard) and append `?commitId=<commitId>`
+To call the webhook from your CI tool, `curl` the url for the webhook (you can find this in your Lightyear Dashboard) and append the id of the commit that triggered the run using a query parameter `?commitId=<commitId>`.
+For example:

 ```shell
 curl https://app.runlightyear.com/api/v1/endpoints/<slug>?commitId=<commitId>